Taught course

 Course content

-Our MA in History is a coherent and flexible programme that allows you to pursue the history that interests you most.
-You will develop advanced techniques to research and understand history, while tailoring the programme to your goals and aspirations.
-You can choose from our diverse subject-specific modules, develop your knowledge and experience of public history, and design your own independent research project in the dissertation.
+You can choose from our diverse subject-specific modules, develop your knowledge and experience of public history and design your own independent research project in the dissertation.

 Why study this course?

-- Flexibility: you can tailor the programme to explore your research specialism, and to pursue your interests and career goals.
+• Flexibility: you can tailor the programme to explore your research specialism, work with world-leading experts on a wide range of topics, and to pursue your own interests and career goals.

-- Community: you will join a thriving research community of postgraduate students and internationally-renowned academics, giving you the chance to get involved in regular events, discussion groups, and workshops.
+• Community: you’ll join a vibrant research culture with fellow postgraduate students and internationally renowned academics, giving you the chance to get involved in regular research centre events, research hubs, discussion groups and workshops.

 Information for international students